-If any of our relationships with these third-party contract research organizations or site management organizations terminates, we may not be able to enter into arrangements with alternative contract research organizations or site management organizations or to do so on commercially reasonable terms.
-Switching or adding additional contract research organizations or site management organizations involves additional cost and requires management time and focus.
+If any of our relationships with these third-party CROs or site management organizations terminates, we may not be able to enter into arrangements with alternative CROs or site management organizations or to do so on commercially reasonable terms.
+Switching or adding additional CROs or site management organizations involves additional cost and requires management time and focus.
 In addition, there is a natural transition period when a new contract research organization or site management organization commences work.
 As a result, delays could occur, which could compromise our ability to meet our desired development timelines.
-Though we carefully manage our relationships with our contract research organizations or site management organizations, there can be no assurance that we will not encounter similar challenges or delays in the future.
+Though we carefully manage our relationships with our CROs or site management organizations, there can be no assurance that we will not encounter similar challenges or delays in the future.
 Forces beyond our control, including the impacts of COVID-19, could disrupt the ability of our third-party CROs, site management organizations, clinical data management organizations, medical institutions, and clinical investigators to conduct our preclinical studies and our clinical trials for our product candidates and for any future product candidate.
-For instance, the developing situation in China and globally regarding the coronavirus disease outbreak has the potential to adversely impact our product development activities.
-At this time, the impact of the coronavirus disease outbreak is not having a material adverse effect on our business, but no assurance can be given it will not in the future if the situation persists.
+As of the date of this Quarterly Report on Form 10-Q, the Company has experienced a moderate impact on its long-term development timeline and its liquidity due to the worldwide spread of the COVID-19 virus.

-We are currently reliant on the COH, Fred Hutch, St. Jude, and UAB for a substantial portion of our research and development efforts and the early clinical testing of our product candidates.
+We are currently reliant on COH, Fred Hutch, St. Jude, UAB, Mayo Clinic, and LUMC for a substantial portion of our research and development efforts and the early clinical testing of our product candidates.

-A substantial portion of our research and development has been and will continue to be conducted by COH, Fred Hutch, St. Jude, and UAB pursuant to a sponsored research agreement and/or clinical trial agreements with each of those parties.
+A substantial portion of our research and development has been and will continue to be conducted by COH, Fred Hutch, St. Jude, UAB, Mayo Clinic, and LUMC pursuant to a sponsored research agreement and/or clinical trial agreements with each of those parties.
 As a result, our future success is heavily dependent on the results of research and development efforts of Dr. Stephen Forman and his laboratory team at COH, of Dr. Brian Till and his laboratory team at Fred Hutch, of Drs.
-Stephen Gottschalk and Ewelina Mamcarz at St. Jude, and of Dr. James M. Markert at UAB.
+Stephen Gottschalk and Ewelina Mamcarz at St. Jude, of Dr. James M. Markert at UAB, of Dr. Larry R. Pease at Mayo Clinic, and Dr. Frank Staal at LUMC.
 We have limited control over the nature or timing of their research and limited visibility into their day-to-day activities, and as a result can provide little assurance that their efforts will be successful.